OSH-2022/x-runikraft/README.md

 ## Project Summary

-Runikraft is a unikernel written in Rust language that runs on RSIC-V + KVM.
+Runikraft is a unikernel written in Rust language that runs on RSIC-V architecture + QEMU platform.
 It is based on Unikraft implemented in C language; while inheriting the efficiency, customizablility, good-compatibility and security of Unikraft, it further simplifies the building process of the OS image, adds support to RISC-V and enhances the kernel security via Rust language.

 ## Directories Description